dddiaz/dddiaz.com/README.md

     - customize position with weight
 - update config.toml with website title

+## To update theme colors:
+- Copy themes/academic/data/themes/minimal.toml to data/themes/my_theme.toml
+- Tell Academic to use your new theme by setting theme = "my_theme" in config/_default/params.toml

 # To create a new blog post
 ```text
 cd <MY_WEBSITE_FOLDER>